Brussels in 1 Day: a guidebook for getting the most out of your visit

-Brussels, capital of Belgium and the heart of Europe, is a vibrant city, full of history, architecture and unique flavors.
-Even if you're short on time, a single day can be enough to make a great impression.
-This itinerary will guide you through the most emblematic spots to make the most of your stopover.
+Brussels, the capital of Belgium and the heart of Europe, is a vibrant city brimming with history, architecture, and unique flavors.
+Even if you’re short on time, a single day can be enough to leave you with a lasting impression.
+This itinerary will guide you through the city’s most iconic sights so you can make the most of your stopover.

-Get to know the most important site of the city: the Grand Place
+Discover the city’s most important site: the Grand Place

-Start your day in one of the most impressive squares in the world, the Grand Place.
-Early in the morning you will find it less crowded, ideal to admire its baroque architecture, historic buildings and decorated facades, all declared World Heritage Sites.
+Start your day at one of the most impressive squares in the world, the Grand Place.
+Early in the morning, you’ll find fewer people there, making it the perfect time to admire its Baroque architecture, historic buildings, and ornate facades—all designated as a UNESCO World Heritage Site.

-- Highlights include buildings such as the Hotel de Ville, Maison du Roi, Maison des Ducs de Brabant and Le Pigeon, where Victor Hugo lived.
+- Notable buildings include the Hotel de Ville, the Maison du Roi, the Maison des Ducs de Brabant, and Le Pigeon, where Victor Hugo once lived.

-- The Grand Place was the scene of tragic historical events such as executions during the Inquisition and French bombings.
+- The Grand Place has been the scene of tragic historical events, such as executions during the Inquisition and French bombings.

-- If you want to discover more about its history, book an art and culture tour of Brussels.
+- If you’d like to learn more about its history, book an art and culture tour of Brussels.

-Take a visit to the Cathedral of St. Michael and St. Gúdula
+Visit the Cathedral of St. Michael and St. Gudula

-Very close to the Grand Place stands this Gothic jewel of the thirteenth century, the main Catholic temple of Belgium.
-Its imposing exterior is complemented by an interior full of polychrome stained glass windows, a monumental organ and a baroque chapel.
+This 13th-century Gothic gem, Belgium’s main Catholic cathedral, stands very close to the Grand Place.
+Its imposing exterior is complemented by an interior filled with polychrome stained-glass windows, a monumental organ, and a Baroque chapel.

 - Free admission.